sahib/misc/the-vibes-that-i-summoned/slides.typ

 - Most important things is to not loose touch with the actual tech.
 - The less you know about a field, the more tempting AI usage will become.
 - You will only unlock full AI potential when you enough about your domain.
-- For small tasks (websites, quick prototypes, ...)
-Claude democratizes software development by lowering the entry barrier.
+- For small tasks (websites, one-off tools, quick prototypes, ...)
+Claude democratizes software development by lowering the entry barrier - which is overall good.

+The rest of this presentation is mostly explaining why I think that.
 ```)

   = My take: Quality vs Productivity